 Reports like the UK study mentioned above continue to support the existence of a strong link between cell phones and brain cancer.
 And major health organisations are taking note.

-The World Health Organization, for example, classified radio frequency electromagnetic fields as “possibly carcinogenic to humans” back in 2011.
+The World Health Organization, for example, classified Radio Frequency (or RF), a subset of EMF, encompasses electromagnetic wave frequencies ranging from about 3 kilohertz (kHz) to 300 gigahertz (GHz).
+These frequencies are extensively used in modern wireless...
+More electromagnetic fields as “possibly carcinogenic to humans” back in 2011.

 “What that means is they found some evidence of increase in glioma and acoustic neuroma brain cancer for mobile phone users, but have not been able to draw conclusions for other types of cancers,” CNN reported at the time.